Paya (food)

-Paya is a traditional food from South Asia.
+Paya is a traditional stew from South Asia.
 It is served at various festivals and gatherings, or made for special guests.
 Paya means 'leg'/'feet' in the Hindi and Urdu languages.
 The main ingredients of the dish are the trotters (hooves) of a cow, goat, buffalo, or sheep, cooked with various spices.

 Origins

 Paya originated from the amalgamation of South Asian and Central Asian cuisine.
-The dish was adapted by the cooks of Delhi, Hyderabad of Telangana State, and Lucknow.
-Bhopal in India then adopted this dish.
-Bhopal now specializes in this dish, and the cooks of Bhopal are famous for their way of making it.
+The dish was adapted by the cooks of Delhi, Hyderabad (Hyderabadi cuisine), and Lucknow (Awadhi cuisine).
+Bhopal also adopted and now specializes in this dish, with the cooks of Bhopal being famous for their way of making it.

 Subsequently, paya became popular all over present-day India, Pakistan and Bangladesh.
 Outside of the Indian subcontinent, paya is available in restaurants that serve South Asian cuisine.
 In Delhi, it is sometimes also referred to as khurode from the word khur meaning foot or hoof.
-The Hindi word khur is itself derived from Sanskrit khura.
+The Hindi word khur is derived from the Sanskrit word khura.